 - Get Out of the Office: While there is plenty do indoors, an external venue or activity can create some space for employees to stop thinking about work and instead think about how to work better.

-- Make the Time: Team-building doesn't have to be an elaborate event.
+- Make the Time: You don't have to organize an elaborate event to make the most of these team bonding ideas.
 Just getting people together for a modest breakfast, lunch or dinner can create a good space for growing closer.